LeonAndrade/LeonAndrade.github.io/README.md

 In other words, when we ask about averages, we are often looking for a *"center of balance"* in those numbers.
 One way to get a feel of this center, is by looking at the *skewness* of the data, or how *unbalanced* it is.

-If we look closely, we can see that while the average is as high as $100.00, half of the prices are bellow $37.35, and the most common value, the mode, is as low as $1.25.
+If we look closely, we can see that while the average is as high as $100.00, half of the prices are below $37.35, and the most common value, the mode, is as low as $1.25.

 With this in mind we know the prices are highly concentrated in low prices, with few high price and many low price orders.